The Shoestring approach

 - Solutions are repeatable, reusable, integrable

-From this they will classify SME challenges and priorities, and create a more specific outline of requirements for proposed low-cost digital solutions.
+From these activities, the research team is classifying SME challenges and priorities, and creating a list of top priority requirements for proposed low-cost digital solutions.

-In parallel, this stage will involve designing, modelling and developing architectures for low-cost component integration and infrastructure options.
+Requirements gathered in Stage 1 are being fed into development of low-cost digital options.
+This stage involves designing, modelling and developing architectures for low-cost component integration and infrastructure options.

 Digital solutions development: Engaging IT SMEs, students and hackathons